 Press the edges into the frosting because you need to keep the sprinkles from going under the edges to get the shape you want.
 Now, sprinkle your desired colored sprinkles heavily all over the cake.
 Yellow would be a good choice, but I couldn’t find yellow sprinkles.
 I think the silver made for a nice look too.

-How to Remove the Bat Stencil
+How to Remove the Bat Stencil from the Batman Cake

 Now for the fun part!
 (Well, pouring sprinkles was pretty fun too…) You need to brush the sprinkles off the paper bat so they don’t fall into the area you had covered when you remove your stencil.